Skip to content

 CONTACT US TODAY

 Dying without a will can leave your family facing uncertainty, delays, and potential conflicts.
 The best way to avoid this is by creating a will that clearly outlines your wishes.
-At Bennett Carroll Solicitors, we offer expert legal advice on wills and estates, ensuring your loved ones are protected.
+At Bennett Carroll Solicitors, we offer professional legal advice on wills and estates, ensuring your loved ones are protected.
 Whether you’re in Brisbane, the Gold Coast, or the Sunshine Coast, our experienced solicitors can help you navigate the complexities of estate planning.

 Dying Without a Will in Queensland: What Happens and How to Avoid Intestacy